8 deadly dog diseases

 Symptoms: fever, lethargy, vomiting, diarrhea, dehydration, weight loss

 Parvo is another highly contagious virus that infects dogs that come in contact with the fecal matter of a sick dog.
-And, sadly, parvo’s like gossip — easy to spread but hard to kill — once it attacks a dog’s internal organs.
+And, sadly, parvo’s easy to spread but hard to kill, once it attacks a dog’s internal organs.

 Symptoms: lethargy, coughing, respiratory problems, heart disease, weight loss

-Heartworms are disgusting little foot-long worms (parasites) that live in your dog’s heart, wreaking havoc on his heart, blood vessels, and lungs if he gets infected.
+Heartworms are parasites that live in your dog’s heart, wreaking havoc on his heart, blood vessels and lungs if he gets infected.
 Heartworm is spread by mosquitos and has been reported in all fifty states, not just places with dry climates.
 Buying preventative medication (like heartworm or flea and tick) is comparable to buying insurance — while you may not want to spend money on it now, it’s better than not being able to afford a crisis later.
+Here are some more money-saving hacks for pet owners.

 If your dog has heartworm, expect a rigorous regimen of steroids, antibiotics, and an organic arsenic injection.
-The easiest (and cheapest) way to prevent her from contracting it is by taking preventative measures with annual blood tests and regular pills, topicals, or shots.
+The easiest (and cheapest) way to prevent her from contracting it is by taking preventative measures with annual blood tests and regular pills, topicals or shots.
+You can find a variety of heartworm medications through sites like Chewy.com.

 Symptoms: fever, pain, tingling or burning at the wound, hyperactivity

 It’s the disease that took Old Yeller.
-(Well, a gun took Old Yeller, but his owner Travis had to shoot him because he contracted rabies.)
-It’s caused by the rabies virus, spread by a bite or saliva from an infected animal, and fatal once an animal gets it and starts showing symptoms.
-Due to its severity and that it’s easily spread to humans, many cities, states, parks, and groomers require dogs to have the vaccine.
+Rabies caused by the rabies virus, spread by a bite or saliva from an infected animal, and fatal once an animal gets it and starts showing symptoms.
+Due to its severity and that it’s easily spread to humans, many cities, states, parks and groomers require dogs to have the vaccine.

 There is no treatment for dogs once they contract rabies, and it is fatal.
 The best way to prevent it is getting her vaccinated and keeping her from rabid wildlife.